White Horse Island: History

 The island has been identified as one of those written about in the 1604 writings of Samuel Champlain and Sieur de Monts.

 Its original grant was to Samuel Bliss, who was also granted the Bliss Islands.

 In December 1985, a study by Parks Canada assessed the island's value as $2,400.

 Scallop-draggers turned up a slate ulu-knife.

 In 1987 a two-seater plane went down in the ocean just south of White Horse Island, killing brothers Seldon and Prescott Smith.
 Its wreckage was only recovered seven years later when it became entangled in fishing nets.

-Flora and Fauna
+Flora and fauna

+The island functions as a cormorant rookery.

-Together with the nearby Wolf Islands, it is one of the southernmost breeding kittiwake colony in the world which was instrumental in having the island declared a Provincial Natural Area.
+Together with the nearby Wolf Islands, it is one of the southernmost black-legged kittiwake breeding colonies in the world.
+Nesting was first observed on the island in 1998.
+The presence of the colony was an important factor in the island's being declared a class 1 preserve in the New Brunswick Provincial Natural Areas (PNA) system.

-It is the only known nesting site of breeding Northern Gannet, first spotted in 1880 and further until at least 1990.
+As of 2008 it was the only northern gannet breeding site in the Bay of Fundy.
+Gannets were observed nesting there in 1990 for the first time since 1880.

-Puffins have been observed nesting on the island.
+Atlantic puffins were observed nesting on the island in 1999.

+Researchers visiting the island prior to 1969 found that Ambrosia artemisiifolia (common ragweed) was one of the dominant flora.